GDPR: Your Data, Your Rights

 What is GDPR?

-Does GDPR apply to companies outside Europe?
+Does GDPR apply to companies outside the European Union?

-What is personal data under GDPR?
+What qualifies as personal data under GDPR?

-How does TDXchange support GDPR initiatives?
+How does TDXchange help organizations support GDPR initiatives?